 A: NLC’s founders, Maite Exposito and Mauricio Miraglia, published an article at www.estudiosusa.com which addresses the reasons for the profound change in the TOEFL test.
-The article also gives you a quick overview of what the the new sections are like.
-Read more.
+The article also gives you a quick overview of what the new sections are like.

 Q: I took the TOEFL some time ago.
 How do test scores compare in its 3 different formats?

 A: Test scores have changed over time.
-Please make sure you read the latest bulletin for precise infomation on this topic.
+Please make sure you read the latest bulletin for precise information on this topic.
 Download the current TOEFL Bulletin from www.toefl.org

 TOEFL REGISTRATION TIPS

-While registering you will be asked to enter your address and zip code: find out your zip code at www.correos.cl or call 800.267 736 toll free from all Chilean locations.
+- While registering you will be asked to enter your address and zip code: find out your zip code at www.correos.cl (Chilean students)